schams-net/nagios_check_typo3/docs/Configuration.md

        "warning"   generate a warning condition in Nagios "critical"  generate a critical condition in Nagios
        Default: warning

+  --unknown-extension-version-action <action>
+       What should the check script do, if the TYPO3 server reports an extension with an invalid version:
+       "ignore"    ignore the extension do not show the extension at all (not recommended) "show"      do not raise a warning/error but show the version string as it is "unknown"   generate a unknown condition in Nagios
+       Default: unknown
 ```

 **Deprecated (but still supported) arguments:**